SRCF/docs/source/learn/tutorials/wordpress.rst

 Automatic updates
 ^^^^^^^^^^^^^^^^^

-WordPress will likely refuse to do automatic updates, instead requesting FTP credentials – this is because it assumes it can’t write its own files on the server.
-To make this work you can add the following few lines to your ``wp-config``.php, near the bottom but above the line that says “stop editing”:
+WordPress will likely refuse to do automatic updates, instead requesting FTP credentials – this is because it assumes it can't write its own files on the server.
+To make this work you can add the following few lines to your ``wp-config``.php, near the bottom but above the line that says "stop editing":

 .. code-block:: apacheconf